CERT-Polska/mwdb-core/docs/user-guide/4-Storing-blobs.rst

 How to upload blobs?
 --------------------

 Just like configurations, blobs are intended to be uploaded by automated systems or scripts, so they can't be added directly from MWDB UI.
-Similarly to `configuration upload <#How-to-upload-configuration>`_ described in previous chapter, you can push them using ``mwdb upload blob`` command or ``MWDB.upload_blob`` function or via REST API.
+Similarly to configuration upload described in previous chapter (:ref:`How to upload configuration?`), you can push them using ``mwdb upload blob`` command or ``MWDB.upload_blob`` function or via REST API.

-More information about mwdblib can be found in chapter `8.
-Automating things using REST API and mwdblib <#9-Automating-things-using-REST-API-and-mwdblib>`_.
+More information about mwdblib can be found in chapter :ref:`8.
+Automating things using REST API and mwdblib`.

 Embedded blobs
 --------------